ept/blog/src/serialization.md

 variable-length encoding of the number follows.
 There is no array type, but a tag number can appear multiple times to represent a multi-valued field.

-So when thinking about schema evolution in protocol buffers, it's clear that everything hinges on the tag numbers.
-You can rename fields, because field names don't exist in the binary serialization, but you can never change the meaning of a tag number.
-You can change an optional field to a repeated field, because the binary representation is the same.

-Say you add a field to your record, and give it a new tag.
-Now you have a writing process that produces data including the new field, but you have an older consuming process that is still expecting data in an older version of the schema.
-What does the consumer do when the newer data comes in?
+This encoding has consequences for schema evolution:

+* There is no difference in the encoding between `optional`, `required` and `repeated` fields (except for the number of times the tag number can appear).
+This means that you can change a field from `optional` to `repeated` and vice versa (if the parser is expecting an `optional` field but sees the same tag number multiple times in one record, it discards all but the last value).
+  `required` has an additional validation check, so if you change it, you risk runtime errors (if the sender of a message thinks that it's optional, but the recipient thinks that it's required).
+* An `optional` field without a value, or a `repeated` field with zero values, does not appear in the encoded data at all --- the field with that tag number is simply absent.
+Thus, it is safe to remove that kind of field from the schema.
+However, you must never reuse the tag number for another field in future, because you may still have data stored that uses that tag for the field you deleted.
-When the Protobuf parser sees a tag number that is not defined in its version of the schema, it has no way of knowing what that field is called.
+* You can add a field to your record, as long as it is given a new tag number.
+If the Protobuf parser parser sees a tag number that is not defined in its version of the schema, it has no way of knowing what that field is called.
 But it *does* roughly know what type it is, because a 3-bit type code is included in the first byte of the field.
 This means that even though the parser can't exactly interpret the field, it can figure out how many bytes it needs to skip in order to find the next field in the record.
+* You can rename fields, because field names don't exist in the binary serialization, but you can never change a tag number.

 This approach of using a tag number to represent each field is simple and effective.
 But as we'll see in a minute, it's not the only way of doing things.